Pros and Cons to Lighting Styles for Architectural Visualisation

 Early Dusk Lighting

-If the image is created a bit later in the day, then it starts to make sense to light up even more of the windows and we can now clearly see into the interiors and how everything is laid out.
+If the image was created a bit later in the day, then it starts to make sense to light up even more of the windows and we can now clearly see into the interiors and how everything is laid out.
 The main challenge now becomes with the green of the landscaping, as it starts to get pretty dark and can throw the image out.

 Early Morning Lighting